 The FTS and CAI data collected by the satellite are received and processed at JAXA Tsukuba Space Center.
 Then, these data are transferred to GOSAT DHF via a high-speed wide area network in Tsukuba.
 GOSAT DHF also collects some reference data, such as meteorological data necessary for the higher-level data processing, from the cooperating institutions.
-Using these reference data, the FTS observation data sent from JAXA are processed into column abundances, sources and sinks, and threedimensional distributions of CO2 and CH4.
+Using these reference data, the FTS observation data sent from JAXA are processed into column abundances, sources and sinks, and three-dimensional distributions of CO2 and CH4.
 Reference data used for validating the data products are also stored in this facility.
-All together, the amount of the data archived in seven years since 2009 will be around 900 terabytes.
+All together, the amount of the data archived since 2009 will be around 700 terabytes.

-The GOSAT data products are distributed through the GOSAT Data Archive Service (GDAS), a website for GOSAT data distribution (Figure 10).
-Prior user registration is required for accessing the data products, and it can be done on the User Authentication page reached from the Login page of GDAS.
+The GOSAT data products are distributed through the GOSAT User Interface Gateway (GUIG), a website for GOSAT data distribution (Figure 10).
+Prior user registration is required for accessing the data products, and it can be done on the User Authentication page reached from the Login page of GUIG.
 Details on the data products are listed in Chapter 5.

 Figure 10.
-GOSAT Data Archive Service (GDAS). (https://data2.gosat.nies.go.jp/index\en.html)
+GOSAT User Interface Gateway. (http://data.gosat.nies.go.jp/)